 To sharpen our business focus on the automotive industry, we completed a corporate reorganization on June 30, 2011 by spinning off our then subsidiaries that were not involved in our core business.
 The spun-off business has been accounted for as discontinued operations whereby the results of operations of the spun-off business have been eliminated from the results of continuing operations and reported in discontinued operations for all periods presented.
-The following selected consolidated balance sheet data as of December 31, 2008, 2009 and 2010 includes assets and liabilities associated with the entities we spun off.
+The following selected consolidated balance sheet data as of December 31, 2008, 2009 and 2010 includes assets and liabilities associated with the entities we spun off and the selected consolidated balance sheet data as of December 31, 2011, 2012 and September 30, 2013 excludes assets and liabilities associated with the entities we spun off.